Midcoast Maine Homeless Coalition

 At the City Council meeting on March 18, City Councilor Mary Mortier explained the concepts of this transitional housing proposal to explain its importance and to dispel misinformation she has heard around town:

+We continue to have our non-profit 501(C)3 status.
+We have funds to create transitional housing at 23 Mill Lane in Belfast.
 We will provide housing, nutrition, and support for 3 or 4 families at a time, using a mix of hired staff and community partners.
 With the support of local volunteers at the site, there will be support for the families at night.
 We will coordinate with many local organizations to provide case management and other services.

-In addition, we will continue to provide funds to prevent homelessness – i.e. assisting families who are in danger of losing their housing due to lack of resources, and briefly assisting with some utility payments or rent.
+In addition, we continue to provide funds to prevent homelessness – assisting families who are in danger of losing their housing due to lack of resources, and briefly assisting with some utility payments or rent.

 Thank you.